JeremyGelb/geocmeans/JOSS/paper.md

 Traditional clustering algorithms do not account for the geographical dimension of data causing two main concerns:

 * First, an important part of the information related to observations' locations and geographical organization is disregarded.
 Often, in social, environmental and economical sciences the geographical dimension is highly structuring, in particular in the context of positive spatial autocorrelation.
-* Second, in many applications (like the development of regional policy), it is desirable that close observations have more chances to belong to the same group.
+* Second, in many applications (like the development of regional policy), it is desirable that close observations are more likely to belong to the same group.
 In this regard, it is common to observe with traditional unsupervised classification algorithms "holes": observations attributed to a certain group and surrounded by observations attributed to another.
 Often, the difference of the semantic attributes between those observations does not justify such spatial inconsistency.

 A first approach for spatial clustering explored from the 1990s was to impose to the classification a spatial constraint based on contiguity (also called aggregation based approach).
 The most probably known methods are the `AZP` [@openshaw1977geographical], `SKATER`[@assunccao2006efficient] and `AMOEBA` [@aldstadt2006using].
 However, this approach can only yield spatially continuous groups and can be too strict to obtain meaningful clusters.
 That is why a new approach has been proposed: including the spatial dimension.
-The spirit is: space should not act as a constraint in the classification but like supplementary data.
+In this approach, space should not act as a constraint in the classification, but as supplementary data.

 The recent method `ClustGeo` [@chavent2018clustgeo] has received some attention from geographers.
 However, it yields a hard clustering and may hide situations were observations are located at the border of two groups.
 There is thus a need for available unsupervised spatial fuzzy clustering methods.